Why I’m attending Fullstack Academy

 My background in more detail

-I am a 33 year old professional musician holding degrees in Recording Engineering, Composition, and Jazz Guitar from the Peabody Conservatory.
+I went to music school and got degrees in Recording Engineering, Composition, and Jazz Guitar.
 Composing music that blends a number of styles is my musical passion.
 I’ve played guitar, bass, drums, and sang in thousands of performances with rock, pop, jazz, and classical ensembles.
 My most recent position was at a private middle/high school in Chicago where I taught web programming, music composition, and recording arts.
 My proudest achievements to date include releasing a solo album called “Creative Being” and starting a teaching program where students learn music and make an album in the process.

 This blog post was written as a student of Fullstack Academy.